The privacy policies for individual apps can be found here:

 Neither the app itself nor the server implementation collects any privacy-sensitive data.
 However, the app uses some 3rd party libraries which may collect some data.
 The next section describes libraries, services and permissions used by the app which may impact user's privacy:

-1. Google Analytics for Firebase: I use this to get some statistical data on how the app is being used.
-For instance I see how many users used the app every day, what Android versions were used, what countries are the users from etc. These are only aggregate statistical data and I can't track individual users based on this - I only see e.g. the number of users coming from the United States, the percentage of users using Android 4.4 etc. Almost all web pages use Google Analytics so while you are browsing the web, similar data is being collected too.
+- Microsoft AppCenter: I use this service for obtaining aggregate app usage data and crash reports.
+For instance, I see how many users used the app every day, what Android versions were used, what countries are the users from etc. These are only aggregate statistical data and I can't track individual users based on this - I only see e.g. the number of users coming from the United States, the percentage of users using Android 4.4 etc. Crash reports are also anonymous and contain the state of the app in which it was when it crashed which helps me locate where the crash happened and fix the issue.
+This service makes a connection to a server backend owned by Microsoft so you will see this IP on the Connections page in the paid version of the app (when you ping "in.appcenter.ms" you should get the same IP).

 I understand that because the app shows quite a lot of low-level information about devices and wifi networks together with their MAC addresses and asks for the location permission, it might be scary what happens with all the data.
 I could be an evil guy who sends the data his server for his evil purposes.
 However, when you think about it, any app can do the same (even access wifi networks without the location permission).
 So if I were an evil guy, I'd create a nice game with cute kittens children and parents would love, run all the scans in the background and send the results to my servers - while users are filled with joy how cute the kittens are.
 Actually I'm wondering how many apps like that are on the Play Store...